zsabbagh/depsec/README.md

 Use `--help` to see the available options for each script.
 They are located in `scripts/`.

+- `cwemigrate.py` migrates data from a downloaded CWE XML file to a SQLite database defined in `weaknesses` in the config file.
+  This is a preparation step.
+- `nvdmigrate.py` migrates data from a downloaded NVD JSON file to a SQLite database defined in `vulnerabilities` in the config file.
+  This is a preparation step.
+- `plotter.py` is the plotting script for the thesis.
 - `giterate.py` handles iteration over GitHub repositories, running Bandit and Lizard on each commit associated with a release tag.
   At time of writing, it supports release tags in the format `^v?\d+\.\d+\.\d+$`.
 So to expand the search space, the regex should be updated.
-- `cwemigrate.py` migrates data from a downloaded CWE XML file to a SQLite database defined in `weaknesses` in the config file.
-- `nvdmigrate.py` migrates data from a downloaded NVD JSON file to a SQLite database defined in `vulnerabilities` in the config file.
-- `plotter.py` is the plotting script for the thesis.